 The roots of Ascension Seton go back to 1902, when a group of Austin citizens asked the Daughters of Charity to build a hospital.
 Founded in the 17th century by St. Vincent de Paul and St. Louise de Marillac, the Daughters have dedicated themselves to expressing God’s love through services to the sick, poor and vulnerable.
 The 40-bed hospital they built, the Ascension Seton Infirmary, would lead to the Ascension Seton Medical Center in 1975 and, over time, a network of 15 hospitals and about 100 clinical sites, including four teaching hospitals.

 Ascension Seton is a member of Ascension, the nation’s largest nonprofit and Catholic healthcare system.
 Ascension’s Texas Ministry includes Ascension Seton and Providence Healthcare Network in Waco.
 Over the last century, Ascension Seton has grown from that first hospital to a network of more than 100 clinical locations across Central Texas, including four teaching hospitals.

 Reinventing Health Care to Serve Patients

-Seton has a new vision for health care: a person-centered model that is safer, more efficient and produces better results.
-We are an active member of the accountable care movement that is reshaping the delivery of care and its cost curve.
-Seton is investing in technologies and staff to help patients manage their chronic conditions – asthma, congestive heart failure, diabetes and the like – and achieve a better quality of life while reducing the costs of health care.
+Ascension Seton embraces the value-based care movement that is reshaping the delivery of care and bending the cost curve; investing in technologies and staff will help patients better manage their chronic conditions – asthma, congestive heart failure, diabetes, etc. – and achieve a better quality of life.

 Medical Education and Research